About Caritas Norway

 Our work areas:

-3. In Norway, we work with migration and the integration of immigrants and refugees into Norwegian work and society.
-We help immigrants and their families into active participation in society and work and out of poverty by offering Norwegian language training, social and labor market skills and general advice and guidance.
+- In Norway, we work with migration and integration of immigrants and refugees into Norwegian work and society.
+We help immigrants and their families into active social participation and work and out of poverty by offering Norwegian language instruction, social and labor market knowledge and general counseling and guidance.
+Read more about Resource Centers and Cultural Interpreters.

 Our vision is a world where people's inherent dignity is respected and their human rights are realized.